JStonham/notes/README.md

 Classes are moulds for objects.
 They define fields and methods that objects possess.
 The class itself doesn't have the fields or possibility of using these methods.

-Example: Object is a lamp.
-It has fields including bulb and shade.
-It has methods including turn on/off and shine.
+Example: Object is a dog called Bertie.
+It has fields including collar, colour and microchipped.
+It has methods including bark and fetch ball.

 To define the method of an object we need: a return type, a name (written in an imperative style), input argument(s) and a bracket body.

 ## Defining an Object

-The Object below has fields: collar, colour and microchipped and a method called bark.
+The Object below has fields (collar, colour and microchipped) and a method (bark).

 ``` java
 public class Dog {